Shu-Wei Tseng 曾淑偉 : Concert Pianist & Cellist 鋼琴大提琴家

 Shu-Wei arrived in the UK shortly after winning first and second prizes at the National Taiwan competitions on the cello and piano where she received double scholarships to study at the Wells Cathedral School.
 She went on to London’s Royal Academy of Music to complete her Bachelors and Master’s degree, as well as her Licentiate (LRAM) on both cello and piano.
 In 2007, Shu-Wei left for America to pursue a fully funded Doctor of Musical Arts degree at the University of Colorado at Boulder where she held a Research Assistantship and lectureships on the piano and cello, during which she received various performance and research prizes for her research in the ensemble issues between strings and keyboard instruments in sonata partnerships.
 Upon her DMA completion in 2010, Shu-Wei started teaching in Germany and has joined the faculty of the Royal Conservatoire of Scotland in the United Kingdom since September 2010.

-She has served as a juror member for competitions and given workshops or masterclasses in UK, Central Europe, Russia, America, and the Far East, including the recent 7th International Mozart Competition held in Bangkok, Thailand in Summer 2017.
+She has served as a juror member for competitions and given workshops or masterclasses in UK, Central Europe, Russia, America, and the Far East, including the recent International Mozart Competition held in Bangkok, Thailand.
 An avid educator, Shu-Wei has held teaching positions at the Royal institutions of the United Kingdom, The Yehudi Menuhin School, City of London School for Girls, Chamber Music course leadership at the Royal Welsh College of Music and Drama, Head of Keyboard and Strings, Teacher, and Director of Music positions.
 She has also held music residencies and fellowships working with beginners up to taught Masters degree, conducting lessons in English, Mandarin, and German.
-Shu-Wei holds a PGCE in Secondary Music, as well as a MSc. in Psychology alongside her other academic credentials.
+Shu-Wei holds a PGCE in Secondary Music with QTS, NPQSL, as well as a MSc. in Psychology alongside her other academic credentials.

 Since 2016, Shu-Wei has represented the Taipei Consulate and Taiwan Ministry of Culture in the UK on various occasions, such as being the first featured musician at the Taiwan Cultural Salon music series, as well as the first artist to represent Taiwan for the Embassy and Cultural Institute Series at the St Martin-in-the-Fields in London on both of her instruments.
 In 2019, Shu-Wei gave an Australian solo debut on her two instruments and opened the 75th D-Day Commemoration Concert at the Notre Dame de Coutances Cathedral.

-Early 2023 highlights included solo piano and chamber music appearance at the award-winning New York City Ballet principal Tiler Peck's sold-out European debut week, Turn It Out with Tiler Peck & Friends, at London's Sadlers Wells Theatre in March, followed by performances on her two instruments in the following week in New York at a fundraising concert.
-In September 2023, she appeared as a guest artist on both instruments at the special event, celebrating Vietnam-UK 50th year diplomatic relationship.
+Recent highlights included solo piano and chamber music appearance at the award-winning New York City Ballet principal Tiler Peck's sold-out European debut week, Turn It Out with Tiler Peck & Friends, at London's Sadlers Wells Theatre in March, followed by performances on her two instruments in the following week in New York at a fundraising concert.
+Soon after, appearing as a guest artist on both instruments at the special event, celebrating Vietnam-UK 50th year diplomatic relationship.

-Shu-Wei serves as Global Ambassador and Forever Buffs Advisory Board member for CU Boulder and is currently based between London and New York.
-Since 2024, Shu-Wei joined the New York faculties at 92NY, RWS Global, New York Conservatory of Music, and most recently the Brooklyn Conservatory of Music (Summer 2025).
-She has been featured in numerous prestigious events and venues such as the XXV International Chopin and Friends Festival's Final Promenade, New York University (NYU), Consulate General of Poland in New York, the Taiwan Chamber of Commerce opening, UN Go STUF United Fund Gala, National Opera Center, the DiMenna Center for Classical Music, and the Kauffman Music Center, leaving indelible mark on the classical music scene.
+Shu-Wei serves as a Global Ambassador and Forever Buffs Advisory Board member for CU Boulder and is currently based between London and New York.
+Since 2024, Shu-Wei joined the New York faculties at 92NY, RWS Global, New York Conservatory of Music, most recently the Brooklyn Conservatory of Music and CUNY (Summer 2025).
+Shu-Wei has been invited to perform and featured in numerous prestigious events and venues such as the XXV International Chopin and Friends Festival's Final Promenade, New York University (NYU), Consulate General of Poland in New York, the Taiwan Chamber of Commerce opening, UN Go STUF United Fund Gala, National Opera Center, the DiMenna Center for Classical Music, the Lincoln Center, Carnegie Hall and the Kauffman Music Center, leaving incredible mark on the classical music scene.

 ----------------------------------------------------------------